Would you believe it if we told you that the most expensive dress in the world sold for a whopping $5.6 million on auction in 2011?

 Worth half a million dollars today, Mary Joe Connolly, a photographer for King Features, had the distinct honour of modelling a pearl wedding dress in the 1950s.

-Made of more than 100,000 cultured pearls, the Imperial Pearl Syndicate wedding dress was already valued at $100,000 almost 70 years ago making it the most expensive dress of its decade – that’s certainly a lot of rounds at your favourite Bingo Cafe UK!
+Made of more than 100,000 cultured pearls, the Imperial Pearl Syndicate wedding dress was already valued at $100,000 almost 70 years ago making it the most expensive dress of its decade – that’s certainly a lot of rounds of playing your favourite Online Bingo UK site!

 $900,000: Audrey Hepburn’s Givenchy